Home Alone 4: Plot

-Peter McCallister, finalizing a divorce from his soon to be ex-wife Kate, announces to their children, Buzz, Megan, and Kevin that he and his wealthy girlfriend, Natalie Kalban, are hosting the visit of a royal family at her mansion, and invites them to spend Christmas there.
+Peter McCallister, finalizing a divorce from Kate, announces to their children (Buzz, Megan, and Kevin) that he and his wealthy girlfriend, Natalie Kalban, are hosting the visit of a royal family at her mansion.
+Peter invites his kids to spend Christmas there.
 After the three initially refuse, Kevin accepts the offer after being bullied by Buzz, and revels in the mansion's luxuries.

 The next morning, Peter and Natalie go out while Kevin stays with Natalie's servants, Mr. Prescott and Molly.
 Kevin notices his old nemesis, Marv Murchins, and his wife, Vera, scouting the house.
 After failing to get Mr. Prescott's attention via the intercom, he drives the intruders away by flooding the mansion.
 When Peter and Natalie return, they refuse to believe Kevin's explanation, especially since Mr. Prescott claims to have seen nothing.
 Then Kevin discovers that the security cameras had been turned off during the break-in, leading him to believe that Mr. Prescott is involved with Marv and Vera.
 So to cheer themselves up, Kevin, Peter, and Natalie decorate their Christmas tree, although it is later re-trimmed by professional decorators at Natalie's request.

 As the mansion is prepared for a party for the royal family's arrival, Peter and Natalie leave to pick them up, while Kevin notices Marv and Vera disguised as caterers.
-He traps Mr. Prescott in the freezer, overhears Marv and Vera's plan to kidnap the prince and hold him for a ransom, and forces them out of a 2nd story window.
-The royal family is unable to attend the party because their flight was canceled, so Peter and Natalie decide to announce their engagement instead.
+He traps Mr. Prescott in the freezer, overhears Marv and Vera's plan to kidnap the prince and hold him for a ransom, and forces them out of a second story window.
+The royal family is unable to attend the party because their flight was cancelled, so Peter and Natalie decide to announce their engagement instead.
 Marv and Vera run back into the house to pursue Kevin, who accidentally ruins the party by running into the guests and knocking over an ice sculpture that turns out to be the frozen Mr. Prescott.
-Angered, Peter sends Kevin to his room, refusing to believe his story of the criminals’ plot to kidnap the prince and hold him for ransom, and accusing him of trying to sabotage his relationship with Natalie, who threatens to evict him if he makes poor decisions again.
+Angered, Peter sends Kevin to his room, refusing to believe his story of the criminals' plot to kidnap the prince and hold him for ransom, and accusing him of trying to sabotage his relationship with Natalie, who threatens to evict him if he misbehaves again.